+Q.No Questions

-Q.No Questions What are the benefits of modulus operator?
-BTL1 The modulus operator is more useful than it seems.
-For example, you can check vone number is divisible by another.
-If x % y is zero, then x is divisible by y.
-Also , you
+What are the benefits of modulus operator?
+BTL1

 The modulus operator is more useful than it seems.
-For example, you can check v , you
+For example, you can check whether

-, you

 1 one number is divisible by another.
 If x % y is zero, then x is divisible by y.
-Also •

-Tone number is divisible by another.
-If X /0 y is zero, then X is divisible by y.
-This ds the
+Also, you

 can extract the right-most digit or digits from a number.
-For example, x % 10yield
+For example, x % 10 yields the

 right-most digit of x (in base 10).
 Similarly x % 100 yields the last two digits.

 List operators supported in python.BTL2

 Arithmetic Operators.

 Relational Operators.

-Assignment Operators.
+2 Assignment Operators.

-Logical Operators.
+2 Logical Operators.

 Membership Operators.

 Identity Operators.

 Bitwise Operators.

 Does Array available in python?
 BTL3

 Array is not exist in python.
-But in a list if it has same type of element then it is c alled
+But in a list if it has same type of element then it is called

 3 Array.

 Eg: array=[1,2,3,5]

 char_array=[g','o','o','d']

 Write the syntax of if and if-else statements.
-BTL1

-if:
+BTL1 if:

 Statement

-4 if: Statement
+4 if:

+7 Statement

 elif:

 Statement

 Define Iteration.
 BTL1

 Computers are often used to automate repetitive tasks.
-Repeating identical or sim ilor
+Repeating identical or similar

-tasks without making errors is something that computers do well and people do p
+5 tasks without making errors is something that computers do well and people do poorly.

 In a computer program, repetition is also called iteration .
-Jony.